imnaiyar/skyhelper-jobs/README.md

 # SkyHelper Jobs

 This is an add-on plugin that goes along with [SkyHelper](https://github.com/imnaiyar/SkyHelper) bot, that schedules and executes cron jobs related to the bot's functionalities, such as reminders and live updates.
-This plugin ensures your bot can handle scheduled tasks seamlessly and on different process than bot's so it doesn't interfere with it's performance.
+This plugin ensures the bot can handle scheduled tasks seamlessly and on different process than bot's so it doesn't interfere with it's performance.

 ## Why this?